robotcodedev/robotcode/docs/03_reference/cli.md

 - `--wait-for-client / --no-wait-for-client`

-   Waits until a debug client is connected.  [default: wait-for-client]
+   Waits until a debug client is connected.  [env var: ROBOTCODE_WAIT_FOR_CLIENT; default: wait-for-client]

 - `--wait-for-client-timeout FLOAT`

-   Timeout in seconds for waiting for a connection with a debug client.  [default: 10]
+   Timeout in seconds for waiting for a connection with a debug client.  [env var: ROBOTCODE_WAIT_FOR_CLIENT_TIMEOUT; default: 15]

 - `--configuration-done-timeout FLOAT`

-   Timeout to wait for a configuration from client.  [default: 10]
+   Timeout to wait for a configuration from client.  [env var: ROBOTCODE_CONFIGURATION_DONE_TIMEOUT; default: 15]

 - `--debugpy / --no-debugpy`

-   Enable/disable python debugging.  [default: no-debugpy]
+   Enable/disable python debugging.  [env var: ROBOTCODE_DEBUGPY; default: no-debugpy]

 - `--debugpy-wait-for-client / --no-debugpy-wait-for-client`

-   Waits for a debugpy client to connect.
+   Waits for a debugpy client to connect.  [env var: ROBOTCODE_DEBUGPY_WAIT_FOR_CLIENT]

 - `--debugpy-port INTEGER`